-In particular, in the scaling limit, the outermost Ising loops almost surely do not touch the boundary. \end{lem} \begin{proof} Let us suppose by contradiction that this limit is positive: as we will see that this will imply the occurrence of a zero-probability event for SLE$_{3}$.
-If (\ref{eq:event}) were not to hold, we could find some $\epsilon>0$ and some strict boundary subarc $\mathcal{I}\subset\partial\Omega$ such that
+\begin{proof} Let us suppose by contradiction that this limit is positive: as we will see, this will imply the occurrence of a zero-probability event for SLE$_{3}$.
+If (\ref{eq:event}) were not to hold, we could find some $\varepsilon>0$ and some boundary subarc $\mathcal{I}=\mathcal{I}_j$ such that